w3c/paint-timing/README.md

 Web developers require more information on page load performance in the wild.
 There's no single point in time which represents when a page had loaded – there's a series of key moments during pageload which developers care about.

-We propose introducing a `PerformancePageLoadTiming` which extends the [`PerformanceEntry`](https://www.w3.org/TR/performance-timeline-2/#the-performanceentry-interface) interface, which will report the times of these key moments. `PerformancePageLoadTiming` will include a `firstPaint` attribute, which is a `DOMHighResTimeStamp` reporting the time when the browser first painted anything non-white after a navigation.
+We propose introducing a `PerformancePageLoadTiming` interface extending the [`PerformanceEntry`](https://www.w3.org/TR/performance-timeline-2/#the-performanceentry-interface) interface, which will report the times of these key moments. `PerformancePageLoadTiming` will include a `firstPaint` attribute, which is a `DOMHighResTimeStamp` reporting the time when the browser first painted anything non-white after a navigation.

 PerformancePageLoadTiming entries will have a `name` of "document", an `entryType` of "pageLoadTime", a `startTime` of 0, and a `duration` of 0.
 Each entry will have a `firstPaint` attribute, which is a `DOMHighResTimeStamp`.